-For available-for-sale securities (i.e. sister company Trigon Property Development shares) no corrections at balance sheet date were made.
-The Management is in the opinion that since trading volumes on the securities are low and irregular the minor fluctuations in shares prices between purchase date and Balance sheet date 31.12.2017 have little impact on overall result for 2017.
+For financial assets at fair value through profit or loss, previously available-for-sale securities, (i.e. sister company Trigon Property Development shares) no corrections at balance sheet date were made.
+The Management is in the opinion that since trading volumes on the securities are low and irregular the minor fluctuations in shares prices between purchase date and Balance sheet date 31.12.2018 have little impact on overall result for 2018.
 Although the price of the investment is derived from Tallinn stock exchange and have not been adjusted due to illiquity of the market for the share, it is considered as level 2 instrument.

-4 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS
+NOTE 4 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS